sophiechat/iframe_en/README.md

 ﻿**IFRAME**

-In this guide we will learn how to use your bot within a website or web environment.
-To do this, we must have a chatbot created with your account and then insert it into an HTML element called ** IFRAME **.
+In this guide we will learn how to use Sophie within a website or web environment.
+To do this, we must insert it into an HTML element called **IFRAME**.

 **Remember that for this implementation it is necessary a basic knowledge of HTML.**